MichMich/XMCircleType/README.md

 ## Usage

-Just add a `XMCircleView` to your view, and set the desired options.
+Just add a `XMCircleTypeView` to your view, and set the desired options.
 Please take a look at the example for more info.

 ## Disclaimer